Forming Trees with Treeformers: Abstract

 \section{Abstract}

-Popular models such as Transformers and LSTMs use tokens as its unit of information.
-That is, each \textit{token} is encoded into a vector representation, and those vectors are used directly in a computation.
-However, humans frequently consider spans of tokens (i.e., phrases) instead of their constituent tokens.
-In this paper we introduce Treeformer, an architecture inspired by the CKY algorithm and Transformer which learns a composition operator and pooling function in order to construct hierarchical encodings for phrases and sentences.
-Our extensive experiments demonstrate the benefits of incorporating a hierarchical structure into the Transformer, and show significant improvements compared to a baseline Transformer in machine translation, abstractive summarization, and various natural language understanding tasks.
+Human language is known to exhibit a nested, hierarchical structure, allowing us to form complex sentences out of smaller pieces.
+However, many state-of-the-art neural networks models such as Transformers have no explicit hierarchical structure in its architecture---that is, they don't have an inductive bias toward hierarchical structure.
+Additionally, Transformers are known to perform poorly on compositional generalization tasks which require such structures.
+In this paper, we introduce Treeformer, a general-purpose encoder module inspired by the CKY algorithm which learns a composition operator and pooling function to construct hierarchical encodings for phrases and sentences.
+Our extensive experiments demonstrate the benefits of incorporating hierarchical structure into the Transformer and show significant improvements in compositional generalization as well as in downstream tasks such as machine translation, abstractive summarization, and various natural language understanding tasks.